 The assessment of the correlation between historical observed default rates, forecast economic conditions and ECLs is a significant estimate.
 The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
 The Company's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.
-The information about the ECLs on the Company's trade receivables is disclosed in Note 7.
+The information about the ECLs on the Company's trade receivables is disclosed in Note 7 and Note 18(d).